API Management Best Practices, Tips, and Tricks: #2 How to access a context variable on body transformation using Liquid

 context.Variables.GetValueOrDefault<string>("myVAr", "This is the default value")

-What is more difficult is to find a good documentation that explains how to read the value of a context variable on body transformation (set-body policy) using the liquid template.
-I won’t be wrong to say that 98% of the information I looked up online was wrong because most of them say that is using the same way(string)context.Variables[“myVar”]what is incorrect.
-We should use a dot (.) notation inside the liquid to access the variables, similar to many programming languages used to access properties deep within the structure.
+What is more difficult is to find good documentation that explains how to read the value of a context variable on body transformation (set-body policy) using the liquid template.
+I won’t be wrong to say that 98% of the information I looked up online was wrong because most of them use the same way(string)context.Variables[“myVar”]which is incorrect.
+We should use a dot (.) notation within the liquid to access variables, similar to how many programming languages use to access properties deep within a structure.
 So, in this case, we should use the following:

 <set-body template="liquid">